heremaps/naksha/docs/JBON.md

 ### Reserved (3)

-### Feature (0+variant)
+### Record (0+variant)
-A JBON feature is a container for any other JBON unit.
+A JBON record is a container for any other JBON unit.
 It is mainly used to link the embedded unit to a dedicated global and local dictionary.
 The format looks like:

 - The **id** of the global dictionary to be used (**string**), can be _null_.
-- The **id** of the feature, **string**, **text** or _null_.
+- The **id** of the record, **string**, **text** or _null_.
 - The embedded local dictionary.
 - The embedded JBON object (the root object).

-A feature can't create references to other features, only into a global dictionaries with unique identifiers.
+A record can't create references to other records, only into a global dictionaries with unique identifiers.
 From an encoder perspective this is all.

 ### Xyz (1+variant)
 This type is reserved for XYZ interactions.
 It is a flat object, optimized to be very small, with the following layout: